 What do you feel is the most effective promotion you have done for your book?

-What do we have to look forward next?
+What do we have to look forward to next?

 She will be around all day today.
 I'm sure some of you have questions or comments for her, so please ask away...

-BENEATH THE THIRTEEN MOONS BY KATHRYNE KENNEDY—IN STORES DECEMBER 2010
+THE LORD OF ILLUSION BY KATHRYNE KENNEDY—IN STORES FEBRUARY 2012

 ABOUT THE AUTHOR

-Kathryne Kennedy is a multipublished, award-winning author of magical romances.
-She’s lived in Guam, Okinawa, and several states in the U.S., and currently lives in Arizona with her wonderful family—which includes two very tiny Chihuahuas.
-She welcomes readers to visit her website where she has ongoing contests at: www.KathryneKennedy.com.
+Kathryne Kennedy is a critically acclaimed, best-selling, award-winning author of magical romances.
+She welcomes readers to visit her website where she has ongoing contests at www.kathrynekennedy.com.
+She’s lived in Guam, Okinawa, and several states in the U.S., and currently lives with her wonderful family in Arizona, where she is working on the next book in her Relics of Merlin series, Everlasting Enchantment.